-Our WHRA framework includes four different levels: corporate, country, site and product.
+Our WHRA framework includes four different levels: corporate, country, site, and product.

 Third-party contracted labor

-The Human Rights Risk Propensity (HRRP)* was measured at 0.4% for 2018
+The Human Rights Risk Propensity (HRRP)* was measured at 0.41% for 2019

 Based on the identified risk areas, interviews with stakeholders were conducted to identify interventions